 While traditional disaster recovery allows companies to restore on-premises infrastructure, a faster and more flexible approach is to institute a cloud disaster recovery plan.
 This method relieves IT of the need for complex provisional needs, such as delivering new devices or maintaining a mishmash of interim software until normal operations can resume.
 Putting cloud storage and cloud-based technologies in place helps ensure employees can continue working after a disaster strikes—on any device, from any location.
 Additional benefits include lower costs, less on premises datacenter reliance, fast deployment, and ease of conducting regular disaster recovery testing.
 Examples of cloud disaster recovery components range from virtualization solutions (such as managed desktops) to cloud-based tools (such as file sync and sharing).

 It's important to remember that effective IT disaster recovery is not the result of a one-time disaster recovery planning session, but instead involves a long-term commitment.
 Anticipated RPOs and RTOs can change as the business scales and grows, as can the types of disaster recovery service that may be needed should the company expand to new geographies.
 Regular reviews, ongoing testing, and frequent updates are all key.

 Citrix empowers employees to work securely from any location—on any device and network—both in times of stability and when disaster strikes.
-Citrix Virtual Apps and Desktops fits seamlessly into disaster recovery plans by giving people the flexibility to work from anywhere, all while keeping your apps and information secure.
+Citrix DaaS fits seamlessly into disaster recovery plans by giving people the flexibility to work from anywhere, all while keeping your apps and information secure.